agatity/dera_park_analysis/README.md

 ![Harmadik ábra](https://github.com/agatity/dera_park_analysis/blob/main/charts/Distribution_of_Sentiment_Scores_first_comments.png)

-**Figure 4️⃣:** Again, for the grouping of 5, you can see that the distribution has shifted more towards those in favour, but those who are against it are still not a minority.
+**Figure 4️⃣:** Again, for the grouping of 5, you can see that the distribution has shifted more towards those in favor, but those who are against it are still not a minority.
 The implication is that there were many supporters who expressed their pleasure—write a single comment—and did not bother to get into debates.
 In any case, there were 57 people who preferred to oppose and 120 who preferred to support.

 ![Negyedik ábra](https://github.com/agatity/dera_park_analysis/blob/main/charts/Distribution_of_Sentiment_Scores_in_Five_Segments_first_comments.png)